Devoll (municipality): Demography

 The population is overwhelmingly ethnically Albanian, with the majority of Albanians there having been Muslim at the end of the Ottoman era, while a minority of the Albanians, especially those that resided especially in high altitude areas, remained Orthodox Christian.
 The Albanian Christian population lives mostly in the upper valley of the Devoll river, in the town of Hoçisht, in Bilisht and in the village of Tren, and insist on being called only Albanian and not Greek.

-Communities of Greeks and Aromanians are also found in the area, the former probably being more numerous.
-Additionally, a part of the original post-Ottoman Albanian Muslim population has converted to Orthodoxy as part of emigration to Greece.
+In the region there are small numbers of Aromanians with further numbers of Greeks.
+Post-communism, a part of the original Albanian Muslim population has converted to Orthodoxy as part of emigration to Greece.

 There are also Roma present as well as Macedonians in the village of Vërnik.
 The Slavic-speakers of Vernik identify as Aegean Macedonians and refuse any Bulgarian or other identity.
 The Roma are mainly Muslim while the Macedonians are Orthodox Christians.
 In modern times, among the Albanian population, there has been extensive intermarriage between the Muslim and Christian populations, with the result being that many of the ethnically Albanian youth in the area identity with both traditions, as "half-Muslim, half-Christian".
 Like elsewhere in Albania, actual religious observance is typically lax although due to Ottoman history even among some non-practicers, religious identity may still plays a role in social relations, being more significant among the older generations.

 The Albanian population speaks with a Tosk dialect, while the Macedonian population speaks the Kostur dialect.
 The entire Slavic-speaking Macedonian population is also bilingual in Albanian nowadays.